Affinity Groups - What & Why

 - Young Men for Social Justice (YMSJ) and Young Women for Social Justice (YWSJ) are affinity groups at Trinity Episcopal School (TES) for students who self identify as white.
-Following the words of Gandhi, "Be the change you wish to see in the world," WAG is intended to provide primarily white students a setting to discuss the unearned privilege that is associated with historical and current practices that promote injustice and inequality.
-The groups will work to identify the way in which privilege impacts the daily lives of students at TES, the community of Charlotte, and the world at large.
-The groups will explore ways to alter this societal pattern of social injustice as well as identify actions that they can take as an individual to be an ally for people of color.
+Following the words of Gandhi, "Be the change you wish to see in the world," these groups are intended to provide primarily white students a setting to discuss the unearned privilege that is associated with historical and current practices that promote injustice and inequality.
+The groups work to identify the way in which privilege impacts the daily lives of students at TES, the community of Charlotte, and the world at large.
+These groups explore ways to impact these societal patterns of injustice as well as identify actions that they can take as allies.

 - Gender Sexuality Alliance (GSA) is an affinity group that provides an opportunity for middle school students to gather to discuss issues and plan activities related to diversity, inclusive of any number of topics dealing with human rights.
 There is a focus on topics inclusive of gay, lesbian, bisexual, questioning and transgender issues.
 The goal of the GSA is to create a safer environment for all students and create an open dialogue around the idea of human rights and what that looks like for everyone at Trinity and beyond.

 - Mosaic Groups are the umbrella groups for Trinity’s race affinity groups.
-The Young Men of Color and the Young Women of Color will meet together at times and the Young Women for Social Justice and Young Men for Social Justice will meet together at times.
-All these affinity groups will meet monthly to share their experiences in a safe space with the goal of building racial literacy and allyship while exploring and developing their different racial identities.
+The Young Men of Color and the Young Women of Color meet together at times and the Young Women for Social Justice and Young Men for Social Justice meet together at times.
+All these affinity groups meet regularly to share their experiences in a safe space with the goal of building racial literacy and allyship while exploring and developing their different racial identities.